-Table 7-2: Impact and risk evaluation - atmospheric emissions from the survey vessel marine avifauna.
+Table 7-2: Impact and risk evaluation - atmospheric emissions from flaring, MODU and vessels

-Atmospheric emissions will be generated through the use of combustion engines and potentially ODS containing equipment on board the survey vessel (no waste incineration will occur during the activity).
-Such atmospheric emissions have the potential to result in localised changes in air quality and subsequent exposure of marine avifauna to air pollutants.
+Atmospheric emissions will be generated through flaring during well flow back operations, the use of combustion engines, compressors, steam generators, waste incinerators and ODS containing equipment on board the MODU and vessels.
+In addition to these sources, emissions associated with venting of gas from the reservoir may occur during drilling operations (Section 3.2.2), venting may also occur to avoid emergency conditions e.g. in the event of a well-kick.
+Atmospheric emissions from the MODU and vessels during the activity have the potential to result in localised changes in air quality and subsequent exposure of marine avifauna to air pollutants.

-Potential consequence Severity The particular values and sensitivities identified as having the potential to be impacted by atmospheric emissions are: Insignificant (F)

-As described in Section 4.7.4, WA-50-L is located within the East Asian-Australasian Flyway, an internationally recognised migratory bird pathway that covers the whole of Australia and its surrounding waters.
+Potential consequence Severity Insignificant (F) The particular values and sensitivities identified as having the potential to be impacted by atmospheric emissions are: marine avifauna.
+As described in Section 4.8.4, WA-50-L is located within the EAA Flyway, an internationally recognised migratory bird pathway that covers the whole of Australia and its surrounding waters.
 The migration of marine avifauna through the EAA Flyway generally occurs at two times of year, northward between March and May and southward between August and November (Bamford et al. 2008; DEE 2017b).
-There are no BIAs for marine avifauna that overlap WA-50-L; however, BIAs for marine avifauna species are present within the region, the closest of which relates to foraging around Cartier Island (Figure 4-7).
-While not an identified BIA, the closest habitat for seabirds from the licence area is Browse Island.
+There are no BIAs for marine avifauna that overlap WA-50-L. However, the EMBA overlaps a Ramsar site at Ashmore Reef and a nationally important wetland at Mermaid Reef (Section 4.6).
+Additionally, a large number of BIAs for many marine avifauna species are present within the region (Figure 4-8), the closest of which relate to foraging around Adele Island, Ashmore Reef and Cartier Island.
+While not an identified BIA, the closest habitat for seabirds from WA-50-L is Browse Island.
 Browse Island is not a regionally significant habitat for seabirds, with previous surveys finding a lack of diversity of seabirds breeding there (Clarke 2010).
 Colonies of nesting crested terns (>1,000 birds) have been observed on Browse Island (Olsen et al. 2018).
 Browse Island has also been recognised, through previous INPEX stakeholder consultation with WA DBCA, as an important location for marine avifauna.

-In the absence of air quality standards or guidelines specifically for marine avifauna, human health air quality standards and guidelines have previously been used as a proxy for the assessment of atmospheric emissions from offshore production facilities and potential impacts to marine avifauna.
-The outcome of such assessments concluded that $NO_2$ concentrations may typically exceed long term (annual average) concentrations within a few kilometres of the emissions source and that short-term (1-hour average) exposure levels may be exceeded within a few hundred metres (i.e. 200-400 m) of the emission source (RPS APASA 2014).
-This assessment was undertaken for a production facility and therefore any changes in air quality resulting from the vessel and equipment emissions in WA-50-L are also predicted to be highly localised given the nature of the emissions are less than those from a production facility.
+In the absence of air quality standards or quidelines specifically for marine avifauna, human health air quality standards and quidelines have previously been used as a proxy for the assessment of atmospheric emissions from offshore production facilities and potential impacts to marine avifauna.
+The outcome of such assessments concluded that NO2 concentrations may typically exceed long term (annual average) concentrations within a few kilometres of the emissions source and that shortterm (1-hour average) exposure levels may be exceeded within a few hundred metres (i.e. 200-400 m) of the emission source (RPS APASA 2014).
+This assessment was undertaken for a production facility and therefore any changes in air quality resulting from the MODU/vessel and equipment emissions in WA-50-L are also predicted to be highly localised given the nature of the emissions are less than those from a production facility.